 StoneGate’s primary access will be through the U.S. 395/Cold Springs interchange.
 The community will be designed with a 4-lane arterial roadway, that runs through the property and connects to the interchange.
-An extensive bike and pedestrian trail network has been integrated into the design that will provide trails, paths and designated walking/biking lanes for all levels of ridership.
+An extensive bike and pedestrian trail network have been integrated into the design that will provide trails, paths and designated walking/biking lanes for all levels of ridership.

 What are StoneGate’s future plans to minimize traffic congestion?

-StoneGate is pursuing alternative mass transit opportunities, such as a light-rail system on an existing rail line that would connect StoneGate to other residential areas, regional employment centers and Downtown Reno.
+StoneGate is pursuing alternative mass transit opportunities, such as a light-rail system on an existing rail line that would connect StoneGate to other residential areas, regional employment centers, and Downtown Reno.

 What is the timeline for development of StoneGate?